f2hex/crowdspin/README.md

 # Crowdspin

-A sotware to simplify the creation and validation of digital ids for the public sector context.
+A software to simplify the creation and validation of digital ids for the public sector context.
 With **Crowdspin** it is possible to generate any number of digital identification records to be used to test software applications written for the public sector context.